The times, they are a-changing!

 Recommendations:

-For a smooth implementation, take a phased approach with fail-safes, rollback plans and measures to reduce business disruption.
-Clear communication throughout will keep clients onside and prevent any surprises.
+For a smooth implementation, take a phased approach with fail-safes, rollback plans and other measures to reduce business disruption.
+It’s important to get client buy-in, so make sure to keep communication open to prevent any unwanted surprises.

 Also, implement data validation checks and security measures, including encryption, access controls, and regular audits to protect clients from data breaches and other non-compliance risks.

-One of the main things overlooked in tech advisory services is the after-care, post-implementation, and ongoing support and monitoring steps.
-User training, ongoing support, and performance monitoring help to build trust and empower clients to get the best out of their new solutions.
+After-care is one of the most overlooked parts in tech advisory but it’s essential to client satisfaction and retention.
+Post-implementation aftercare includes ongoing support, user training, and performance monitoring, which builds trust and empowers clients to get the best out of their new solutions.

 What’s involved:

-- Educating users on how to operate new systems and processes
+- Training users on operating the new systems, tools, and processes

 - Monitoring and tracking usage and optimizing solutions